MS registries: putting people with MS at the heart of research

 MS affects people all over the world.
 MS registries are one of the many advances in MS research that are bringing us closer as a global MS community and closer to ending MS.

-Each person’s PRO data can help to inform the research, diagnosis and treatment of people living with MS in their country or even across the entire world, in the case of multi-national registries.
-By contributing to an MS registry, people with MS can also improve their own treatment, since the data they provide allows healthcare professionals to track their condition more thoroughly over time.
-In some cases, patient and MS organisations use MS registries as a tool for patient advocacy, using the data to advocate for positive changes for people with MS.
+Registry data can help to inform the research, diagnosis and treatment of people living with MS in their country or even across the entire world, in the case of multi-national registries.
+Registries are used to answer key research questions, to aid the design of and recruitment to clinical trials and they can provide long term evidence of how treatments affect people, both for benefits and unwanted side effects.
+By gathering key data all the time, they are growing a vital resource to help answer the questions we don’t even know to ask.
+In some cases, patient and MS organisations also use MS registries as a tool for patient advocacy, using the data to advocate for positive changes for people with MS.

-MS registries put people living with MS at the heart of their own treatment and at the centre of MS research, empowering people with MS all over the world to help shape the future of MS research, diagnosis and treatment.
+MS registries put people living with MS at the heart of MS research, empowering people with MS all over the world to help shape the future of MS research, diagnosis and treatment.
+Some registries collect the data through visits to clinics, others through online portals where people with MS update the register data themselves.
+This self-reported information from people with MS is known as patient reported outcomes (PROs).

 Here are some of the exciting examples of MS registries in Europe and Australia that are inspiring countries in many other regions, including India, to develop their own databases.